VII. Key Issues: Regulation & Reform >> C. Health Reform >> National Health Reform Plans >> Single Payer (last updated 4.5.17)

 What is the Policy Problem?

-The U.S. health care system is the most expensive in the world, yet by 2009 left 47 million uninsured, is very complicated and has high administrative costs and excess profits.
+The U.S. health care system is the most expensive in the world, yet left 47 million uninsured in 2009, is very complicated and has high administrative costs and excess profits.
 Single payer advocates believe that universal coverage could be achieved far more simply and at a lower cost than today’s system or alternative approaches to reform.
 See Why US Needs a Single Payer System (PNHP) for details.

 What are the Policy Options?